KellzCodes/Jokester/README.md

 (GCE) project that serves those jokes, an Android Library containing an activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

+To run the project on a phone rather than an emulator, in MainActivity.EndpointsAsyncTask Change setRootUrl to use your own IP address

+Before running the app, follow step 3 of the instructions below

 ## Why this Project